yiisoft/yii2-collection/docs/guide/README.md

 Configuration
 -------------

-To use this extension, you have to attach the `yii\modelcollection\CollectionBehavior` to the `ActiveQuery` instance of your `ActiveRecord` classes by overriding the `find()` method:
+To use this extension, you have to attach the `yii\collection\CollectionBehavior` to the `ActiveQuery` instance of your `ActiveRecord` classes by overriding the `find()` method:

 ```php